tchan2/packet-gpu/README.md

 ```
 ### `project_id`
 ### If you do not have a project...
-As a default, it has been assumed that a project has not been created, so the following block of code in `packet-gpu.tf` creates the packet_project resource:
+As a default, it has been assumed that a project has not been created, so the following block of code in `packet-gpu.tf` creates the `packet_project` resource:

 ```
 resource "packet_project" "your_project_name" {
     name = "Your Project Name"
 }
 ```
-Your project name has been defaulted to `tf_project` and the name has been defaulted to `Project 1`, but you may customize it accordingly.
+Your project name has been defaulted to `tf_project` and the description name has been defaulted to `New Project`, but you may customize it accordingly.

 If you have changed the project name, please also adjust the following code to fit your project name.
 Otherwise, leave it alone:
 ```